Quick Navigation

 - Use Orkney Stays to compare per-property rates.
 Every hotel in this guide has its own page on the site with live rates pulled from Booking via our partner integration.
 The "Book Now" button on each property page is the cheapest available route — we are paid an affiliate fee by Booking, not by the property, so we have no incentive to push you toward one hotel over another.

 - Breakfast is patchy.
-The Lynnfield, Albert, Orkney and Kirkwall hotels include cooked breakfast in the room rate as standard.
+The Albert, Orkney and Kirkwall hotels include cooked breakfast in the room rate as standard.
 The Ayre and Polrudden offer it as a small extra.
 The West End Guest House does not serve breakfast at all.
 A self-catered first morning at a Kirkwall bakery (Argo's, Cumming & Spence) is no hardship.

 Frequently Asked Questions